Tipping The Scales: Fifth Circuit Strikes Down DOL Tip Rule

 Employer Implications and Next Steps

 For employers in states without their own tip-credit requirements, this ruling simplifies the application of tip credits by eliminating the DOL’s 80-20 rule.
-Instead of tracking specific duties, employers only need to determine whether employees are working in a tipped role.
+Instead of tracking specific duties within employees’ roles, employers only need to determine whether employees are working in a tipped role.
 If an employee works dual roles and earns tips in one but not the other, the tip credit applies to all hours worked in the tipped role and none in the other.
 For example, a hotel maintenance worker who also waits tables in the hotel restaurant would be subject to the tip credit for all hours worked as a waiter but none in the maintenance role.

 Additional considerations for affected employers include: